Skip to content

 WRONG order: RIGHT order:

-close(jobs) stop the ticker / feeder
+close(jobs) stop the feeder first

 submit(job) → PANIC close(jobs)